agarcia-it/osticket-prereqs/README.md

 <p>
 9.)
 This step will be used to create the credentials for osTicket. <br />
 Open IIS as an administrator and navigate to: Sites -> Default Website -> osTicket.
 On the right side, click the linke titled "Browse *:80 (http)".
 If everything has been done correctly up to this point, the link will open the osTicket web interface.
 Click "Continue" on the osTicket web interface.
-Enter credentials up to the "Database Settings" portion. (note that you do not have to use any real credentials for this step.
+Enter credentials up to the "Database Settings" portion (we will return to fill out the rest in a later step) and do not close the osTicket web interface. (note that you do not have to use any real credentials for this step.
 However, it would be helpful to store this information in case it is needed at any point).
 </p>
 <img src="https://i.imgur.com/HvJ0ngb.png" height="60%" width="60%" alt="osTicket Credential Page">
 </p>